-We give you details about the new default text editor of GNOME – the Gnome Text Editor.
+We give you details about GNOME’s new default text editor – the Gnome Text Editor.

-Text editor is an important tool for any Linux distribution or a desktop.
-You use it almost every day for small to complex tasks while working, studying, etc.
+A text editor is an essential tool for any Linux distribution or desktop.
+You use it almost daily for small to complex tasks while working, studying, etc.

-Most of the mainstream Linux desktop have their own text editor that well integrates itself.
-For example, KDE have Kate or KWrite and GNOME have Gedit.
+Most mainstream Linux desktops have a text editor that integrates well.
+For example, KDE has Kate or KWrite, and GNOME has Gedit.

 So, Why a new Text Editor for GNOME?

-You might ask why?
 What is wrong with Gedit?
+Gedit is a mighty text editor that supports many advanced functionalities other than being a simple text editor.
 Nothing is wrong in that sense.
-In fact, Gedit is a very powerful text editor that supports many advanced functionality other than being a simple text editor.
-We covered some cool features of Gedit here, you might want to take a look.
+We covered some cool features of Gedit here; you might want to look.

-The primary reason of putting effort to create another text editor is the libadwaita library adaptation which is on going for GNOME Shell.
-The libadwaita and associated libhandy library provides many advanced GUI features such as animation, UI widgets, built-in dark mode, responsive UI and others.
+The primary reason for putting effort into creating another text editor is the libadwaita library adaptation necessary for GNOME Shell.
+The libadwaita and associated libhandy library provide advanced GUI features such as animation, UI widgets, built-in dark mode, responsive UI and others.

-Adapting libadwaita and its features to an existing application that is running for decades is a complex process.
-It is cost-effective to develop a brand-new application with the latest libraries than debugging and changing an old application.
+Adapting libadwaita and its features to an existing application running for decades is a complex process.
+It is more cost-effective to develop a brand-new application with the latest libraries than to debug and change an old one.

-The Gedit is a two decade old application, with its first release was on Feb 1999.
-Now you can comprehend what kind of complexity built in already inside its code base.
+The Gedit is a two-decade-old application, with its first release in Feb 1999.
+Now you can comprehend what kind of complexity is built already inside its code base.

 GNOME Text Editor

-On the first look, GNOME’s new text editor looks exactly the same.
-This is how it looks (as per the latest version 42 alpha)
+At first look, GNOME’s new text editor looks the same.
+See the image below.

 The first difference you would see in the looks.
 The title bar, action buttons and fonts are different.
 And they look neat overall.
 There is a slight gradient of the logo in the title bar itself, which you may notice.
 That is cool, indeed.

-The Open menu has a search bar with an option to open up the file open dialog.
-The title bar has the line and column numbers at the top, unlike in Gedit where it was at the bottom.
+The Open menu has a search bar with an option to open the open file dialog.
+The title bar has the line and column numbers at the top, unlike in Gedit, where it was at the bottom.

-When you start modifying a file, it gives you a dot instead of an Asterix indicator showing that it has been modified.
+When you start modifying a file, it gives you a dot instead of an Asterix indicator showing that it has been changed.

 In the editor itself, the line numbers are shown on the left side.
-The context menu is almost the same as Gedit.
+The context menu is almost the same as Gedit’s.

-At the top right there is no Save button like in Gedit.
+At the top right, there is no Save button like in Gedit.
 However, you have two options.
-The first view button gives you detail settings about the Margin, Indentation, Wrapping and other options.
+The first view button gives you detailed settings about the Margin, Indentation, Wrapping and other options.

 The main difference is in the hamburger menu and its preference dialog.

-The hamburger menu provides the dark and light mode out-of-the-box, and it is accessible from this menu itself.
+The hamburger menu provides the dark and light mode out-of-the-box, which is accessible from this menu itself.
 Thanks to the libadwaita library, you can experience it with its default installation without any additional plugins.

-The preference dialog is completely new.
+The preference dialog is entirely new.
 The new text editor provides the following themes preloaded –

 - Solarized Light

-Also, some new features such as Grid pattern in the entire editor window, highlighting current line and overview map are nice addition in this editor.
+Also, new features such as Grid pattern in the entire editor window, highlighting current lines and overview map are excellent additions to this editor.

-A built-in session restoration behavior is bound to help you when you work in this text editor.
+A built-in session restoration behaviour is bound to help you when you work in this text editor.

-One of the nifty feature is the save as dialog box.
+One of the nifty features is the save as dialog box.
 It gives you a nice little list of unsaved files with an option to select which ones you want to save.
-This is, indeed, next level UI design.
+This is, indeed, next-level UI design.

 Comparison to Gedit

-If you compare this new editor to Gedit, there are many differences in fact from the feature standpoint.
+If you compare this new editor to Gedit, there are many differences from the feature standpoint.
 The default Gedit was powerful because of its Plugins.
-It had plugins for grammar and spelling check, built in Python compiler and many others – and they are part of default installation.
+It had plugins for grammar and spelling check, a built-in Python compiler and many others – and they are part of the default installation.

-As this editor still in very early stage as of writing this guide, I hope more features drops in.
-A plugin support is welcome, and if existing Gedit plugins can be used – then nothing like it.
+As this editor is still in a very early stage of writing this guide, I hope more features drop in.
+Plugin support is welcome; if existing Gedit plugins can be used, nothing like it.

 So, that’s about its features.
-Here’s how you can install.
+Here’s how you can install it.

-I hope, both Gedit and GNOME Text Editor can co-exist as default packaging in the future GNOME releases.
-Because, many users already established their workflow with Gedit and its plugins.
-A new editor is fine in terms of look and feel, but how often you care about how an app looks right?
+I hope Gedit and GNOME Text Editor can co-exist as default packaging in future GNOME releases.
+A new editor is acceptable regarding look and feel, but how often do you care about how an app looks right?
+Because many users have already established their workflow with Gedit and its plugins.

-So, that said, do you like the new Text Editor of GNOME?
+So, do you like the new Text Editor of GNOME?
 Let me know in the comment box below.